-It is a bigoted canard to turn the Torah’s foundational concept in Genesis that all humans are equal before God and equally able to directly know and connect to God into a topsy turvy false claim that violates the Torah to lie that Judaism teaches some form of supremacist notion.
+It is a bigoted canard to turn the Torah’s foundational concept in Genesis that all humans are equal before God, equal in accountability, judgement, and blessing, and equally able to directly know and connect to God into a topsy turvy idea that violates the Torah to lie that Judaism teaches some form of supremacist notion.

 The role of Israel as the "chosen people" of God, does not mean that God chooses Jews and not anyone else, nor could it mean that God chose to reject his eternal covenant and “choose” someone else.

 Read Deuteronomy Chapter 7 and you’ll see.
 God didn’t choose the Israelites because of any superiority in numbers or power, but because of their allegiance in humility to the covenant God made with our forefather, Abraham when he chose God.